Sex & Channel Hopping...

 Clearly there is some rather intricate arguing going on as to why hardcore imagery is acceptable in its static form yet may deprave and corrupt when it becomes animated.
 Luckily very little of this argument effects the satellite customer.

 British law on the subject of pornography evolved at a time when it was relatively easy to maintain controls on the supply side of the business.
-Eg laws were defined to regulate what cinemas could show and this achieved the required control without needing
+Eg laws were defined to regulate what cinemas could show and this achieved the required control without

-it is perfectly legal to subscribe to satellite porn channels and to record their programmes for personal use.
+appears that it is perfectly legal to subscribe to satellite porn channels and to record their programmes for personal use.

 There are however a couple of caveats.
 The authorities have tended to try and use the word 'supply' not so much in its intended commercial sense but in a more general application.
-It therefore seems dangerous to lend, swap or even to give tapes to friends
+It therefore seems dangerous to lend, swap or even to give tapes to

-satellite ether constitute an import, they prefer something a little more physical before they pay any attention.
+floating through the satellite ether constitute an import, they prefer something a little more physical before they pay any attention.

 So there you have it, foreign satellite porn channels deliver the goods and it is perfectly legal to subscribe.
 Have fun but think carefully before passing your tapes onto your mates.
-In the meantime I am still wondering what the authorities will do next!
+In the meantime I am still wondering what the authorities will do

+next!
 Perhaps the next stage of the case in the Yorkshire Post will reveal some answers.